 - 1. The parent/legal guardian is to notify the school by a telephone call or in person in advance of the absence. - 2.
 In the event of extended or frequent absences because of illness, a doctor's statement may be required.
 After three (3) consecutive days of absences because of illness, a doctor's statement may be needed to explain any additional days that the student is absent. - 3.
 After three (3) unexcused or unexplained absences, or after a pattern of absences, school personnel should contact the parents in an effort to assure proper attendance. - 4.
 If the student is judged to be truant from school or if the attendance problem persists, the building principal or designee should be notified. - 5.
 When attendance is a concern, the school should make a minimum of three (3) contacts with the parents- - 6.
-If the attendance problem persists, a letter from the Superintendent (or his designee) may be sent to the home via certified mail.
-This letter should inform the parents of possible legal proceedings if the student does not establish and maintain proper attendance. - 7.
 If these steps prove ineffective in correcting the problem, the building principal or designee should report the name of the student to the Prosecutor's Office.
-A child under the age of eleven (11) should be considered to be absent as a result of educational neglect and the parents held responsible, subject to Circuit Court jurisdiction. - 8.
-Conversations with parents and students should be documented and kept for future use of the building principal or designee. - 9.
+A child under the age of eleven (11) should be considered to be absent as a result of educational neglect and the parents held responsible, subject to Circuit Court jurisdiction. - 7.
+Conversations with parents and students should be documented and kept for future use of the building principal or designee. - 8.
 Truancy is defined as unexcused or unapproved absence from school or class period.
-Being at school but not attending class is considered as truancy. - 10.
+Being at school but not attending class is considered as truancy. - 9.
 All students enrolled in the Metropolitan School District of Mt.
-Vernon are subject to these rules and regulations regardless of age. - 11.
+Vernon are subject to these rules and regulations regardless of age. - 10.
 A student may not leave school any time during the normal school day without permission from his/her parent/guardian and the principal or his designee.
-The student is to "sign out" in the office prior to leaving school. - 12.
+The student is to "sign out" in the office prior to leaving school. - 11.
 Tardiness, late arrival at school or class, is to be handled by the school office.
-Excessive tardiness may be considered to be truancy and dealt with accordingly. - 13.
-Excused or accepted absences shall include the following types: - Personal illness or injury. - b.
+Excessive tardiness may be considered to be truancy and dealt with accordingly. - 12.
+Excused or accepted absences shall include the following types: - a.
+Personal illness or injury. - b.
 Severe illness or death in the immediate family. - c.
 Medical, dental, optical appointments which cannot be scheduled outside of the school day.
 The school may require verification of appointments with a statement from the doctor. - d.
 Other unavoidable, unusual, or emergency conditions that will be determined by the principal either in advance of or on the day of the absence. - e.
 A student may be excused to participate in a religious service or observation with notification from his/her parent/guardian in advance of the absence stating the purpose, date, and length of absence. - f.
 Students may be absent to attend the funeral of a friend or relative.
 The parent/guardian must notify the office. - g.
 Students may not be considered absent while participating in any school sponsored activity or event. - h.
 A written statement from the sponsoring official verifying participation is required upon return to school when a student serves as a Page in the General Assembly or serves as a precinct worker on Election Day.